rideau-info.com

 This early view of Upper narrows (looking southwest - towards Upper Rideau Lake) shows the peninsula that formed a narrow constriction in Rideau Lake - ideal for the placement of a lock, dam and weir.
 "Narrow's Rideau Lake", May 5 ,1828, Scottish Records Office.

-In the pre-canal era, the Narrows (then known as Upper Narrows) was a spit of land extending from the north shore of Rideau Lake to within a few dozen metres (~100-200 feet) of the south shore.
-Depending on the water levels, it was about a foot (0.3 m) deep, and it was used as an early ford on a trail to Perth (basically abandoned by the time of canal construction).
-It was tailor made for the easy placement of a lock, dam and weir.
+In the pre-canal era, the Narrows (then known as Upper Narrows) was a narrow channel created by a spit of land extending from the north shore of Rideau Lake to within 100 to 200 feet (30 to 60 m) of the south shore.
+Depending on the water levels, it was about a foot (0.3 m) deep, and was used as a ford on a trail to Perth.
+By 1826, the use of that ford and trail had essentially been abandoned.
+Upper Narrows was tailor made for the easy placement of a lock, dam and weir.

 Narrows